 What is the difference between 5G passive and active antennas?

 Passive antennas are built entirely out of passive elements, whereas active antenna systems contain active components that control the antenna performance to maintain the best possible operation for any conditions.
 While passive antennas play a role in 5G networks, it is active antennas that enable beamforming through Massive MIMO technology.
-Active antennas support many different use cases that have a need for increased signal strength or configurable antennas.
+Active antennas support many different user cases with a need for increased signal strength or configurable antennas.

-5G has established new standards for wireless communication expanding to the frequency ranges above of what was used by previous generations.
-The technology developed for 5G includes FR1, which operates below 6 GHz, and FR2, which includes bands above 24 GHz and into the extremely high frequency range above 50 GHz.
+5G has established new standards for wireless communications, expanding the frequency ranges above the frequencies used by previous generations.
+The technology developed for 5G includes FR1, which operates below 6 GHz, and FR2, which includes bands above 24 GHz and extremely high frequency range above 50 GHz.

 Basic principles of Beamforming